ractf/core/README.md

 # RACTF Backend
-The backend API for the RACTF platform.
+The backend API for the amazing RACTF platform.